Democratic People’s Republic of Korea

 The DPRK authorities must allow for the return of international humanitarian organizations and guarantee rapid and unhindered access to vulnerable populations.
 Neighboring states have a responsibility under international law to provide safe passage out of the DPRK for civilians at risk of human rights violations and must strictly adhere to the principle of non-refoulement.

 The international community’s legitimate pursuit of denuclearization on the Korean Peninsula should not overshadow the need to uphold the universal human rights of all Koreans.
 Any negotiations on rapprochement with the DPRK should aim to address ongoing human rights abuses, some of which may amount to crimes against humanity.
-The DPRK government should fully cooperate with OHCHR and allow entry to Special Rapporteur Salmón.
+The DPRK government should fully cooperate with OHCHR and allow entry to the Special Rapporteur.

-At the 55th session of the HRC, UN member states should renew the mandate of the Special Rapporteur and request the High Commissioner prepare a detailed follow-up assessment to the 2014 CoI report to be presented to the HRC within a period of two years.
 The UNSC must remain seized of the human rights situation in the DPRK and hold regular open briefings on the issue.
 Council members should act on the recommendations made by the CoI and other relevant human rights mechanisms and offices, including by referring the situation to the International Criminal Court and imposing targeted sanctions against those responsible for or complicit in crimes against humanity, regardless of the position of the alleged perpetrator.
-UN member states should explore creative ways to maintain maximum international scrutiny and explore potential avenues for both judicial and non-judicial accountability mechanisms.
+UN member states should provide individual and collective support to the 1718 Sanctions Committee, including by sharing information, and coordinate efforts to ensure adherence with the sanctions regime by all stakeholders.
+The international community should also explore creative ways to maintain maximum scrutiny and potential avenues for both judicial and non-judicial accountability mechanisms.

 GET INVOLVED